Brazilian indigenous leader wins Robert Kennedy rights award

 Bolsonaro defends his policies as integrating indigenous people into Brazilian society and lifting them out of poverty.

-The president has turned the government’s indigenous affairs agency Funai into a “farmers organization” run by appointees by the farm lobby who are seeking to expand commercial agriculture into tribal lands, she said.
+The president has turned the government’s indigenous affairs agency Funai into a “farmers organization” run by appointees by the farm lobby who are seeking to expand commercial agriculture into tribal lands, the indigenous leader said.

-“This prize has strengthened our cause.
-We will cry out louder,” she said.
+“The Munduruku people in Brazil are warriors ... and they have survived more than 500 years of oppression, of attempts to destroy their ancestral lands and attempts to abscond with their natural resources,” Kerry said.

+The former senator said the Munduruku had actively resisted “constant, violent, illegal and sometimes state-sponsored push by loggers and miners to exploit their land.”

 Our Standards: The Thomson Reuters Trust Principles.